zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

 weekly		snapshots every week, keeping 7 snapshots monthly		snapshots every month, keeping 12 snapshots

-The default service instance does not need to be enabled.
+The :default service instance does not need to be enabled.

 Additional instances of the service can also be created, for example to group related sets of filesystems under a single service instance.